 Barry McKenna

-Up[date meeting on Campus mobility plan.
+Update meeting on Campus mobility plan.

-Additional parking in Thomas st being utilised.
+Additional parking in Thomas Street being utilised.

 Cycle programme in full tilt cycle hubs full (1000) places .
 Campus also in receipt of an grant from NTA 100k to develop E car hubs and toa 40K grant to establish a Bike Library (borrow try out for three months and then have open to buy under the gov scheme)